 We can choose to be mindful in any of our everyday activities.
 Being fully present moment to moment, with others, in our actions, our experiences, our thoughts and feelings can help us to be more fully participatory in our own lives.
 Often we eat mindlessly, at our desks, in front of the TV, of computer, paying no attention to what we are putting in our mouths, much less the taste, smell or texture.
 Mindful eating can help us to become more aware of how we eat, what we eat, how our bodies respond to our food.
 It can also help us to be more grateful for the food we have and the abundance of resources in our lives.

 Bereavement is the state of being deprived of, or having lost, something precious to us.
 Grief is an internal reaction, or feeling, in response to that loss.
 Mourning is the outward expression of the feeling of grief.
 To mourn is to openly acknowledge and work through our feelings of grief.
-Actively mourning during the holiday season can be a way of helping us to cope with our grief.
+Actively mourning during the holiday season can help us to cope with our grief.
 Particularly for the newly bereaved, openly acknowledging your grief and pain during the coming holiday season can help you make it through, and perhaps even help you find some comfort and joy.
 Some ways of doing this include finding ways to honor the memory of your loved one while being honest with yourself, your family, and friends about what you need during the holiday season.
 Spend some time thinking about your family’s traditions and practices during the holiday season and imagine what those will be like this year without your loved one.
 This exercise will be painful, but it will help you to decide what you may need to make it through, and what things may need to change, for the fast approaching holiday season.

 During the days, weeks or months after someone very close to you dies, there will likely be special events that will certainly be very different without your loved one.
 Most families observe cultural and religious traditions on occasions such as holidays, weddings, graduations, anniversaries, reunions.
 Holidays and special events are reminders that life goes on around you.
 You may feel emotionally torn as you think of the ways holidays and celebrations have been traditionally observed in your family, and in your life with your loved one and how you are going to celebrate them now, without your loved one.
 You may feel anxious, sad, and empty and long to have your loved one a part of the special times that usually involve the whole family.
 You may wish you could celebrate the way you did before your loved one died.
 You may wish you could just skip right over these days on thecalendar.
 You may feel several things at once.